CambioML/any-parser/README.md

 ## :seedling: Set up your AnyParser API key

 You can generate your keys at the [Playground Account Page](https://www.cambioml.com/account) with up to 2 keys and 100 total free pages per account.

+> ⚠️ **Note:** The free API is limited to 10 pages/call.

 If you're interested in more AnyParser usage and applications, please reach out at info@cambioml.com for details.

 To set up your API key `CAMBIO_API_KEY`, you will need to :